nishant712wonder/invisible/README.md

-#This code works in every python interpreter.
-Just install the required libraries.
+This code works in every python interpreter.
+Just install the required libraries and run the code.